JeremyGrosser/wacc/README.md

 The tables on page 41 make it pretty clear how TACKY translates to the Assembly AST.
 I'm not sure I could have come up with that mapping on my own, but maybe it'll make more sense after I've implemented the whole book.

+The "fixup" pass of assembly generation is awkward, mainly because I need to replace one instruction with two and I stored them all in a Vector, which can't be modified while iterating.
+I iterate through the vector, creating a list of edits and their offsets.
+I then iterate through the list of edits in reverse order and perform the inserts.
+It's clunky, but it works.

+I haven't been freeing memory anywhere up to this point.
+I did try to deallocate a node during one of the assembly passes, but this somehow led to an `Unbounded_String` getting set to null while still referenced.
+Maybe there's some string interning happening that I'm not aware of?
+In any case, I still feel that deallocation is unnecessary in the context of a short lived compiler process.
+Perhaps I'd feel differently if this code was getting embedded into a language server.
+If I do want to do deallocation later, I wonder if there's something clever I can do with storage pools to build a free list.